• Visit

 We require ongoing support to maintain this unique example of working-class heritage and to develop our programme.
 As an independent charity, we rely on our supporters to help us with ongoing conservation of the house and collection to support value research and to develop exciting opportunities for engagement.

 By supporting David Parr House, you're not just helping to preserve the past - you're investing in its power to inspire future generations and demonstrate how we can all achieve extraordinary things.
-To find out more about how to get involved and support us visit the house or go to these pages.
+Find out more about how to support us.
+You can donate here or visit our shop.

 Thank you, Annabelle Campbell, Director